rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/floating-ips.rst

 ..
 Important::

-   The Floating IP Address API is currently in Early Access and is available only in the IAD region..
+   The Floating IP Address API is currently in Early Access and is available only in the ``IAD`` region.
 It is available for Managed Infrastructure customers and Managed Operations customers and is not available for RackConnect customers.
 To use this feature, contact Rackspace Support.